I’m just a girl trying to change the world through education, literacy and literature.-Riss Leung

 My goal in life is to hook everyone (students and teachers) on reading and writing- in the same way my teachers did for me.
 Literacy opens doors.
 There’s plenty of research to prove the importance of literacy for both individuals and communities.
 I want everyone hooked (reading can, after all, seriously damage your ignorance.)

 My favourite author is Roald Dahl.
 I know, he isn’t Australian, but I’ve always loved his creativity and humour and his willingness to break the rules.
 Who said you can’t make up new words or frizzle someone like a fritter in a children’s book?
-I find all of his kids books just scrumdiddlyumptious.
+I find all of his kids books simply scrumdiddlyumptious.

 I’ve always been addicted to research.
-I’m not talking about the formal university kind (although I do have a Masters in ICT in Education), I’m talking about the “I’m super curious about how this idea so I’m going to investigate it” kind.
-When I was in university, I became curious about ways to engage disengaged boys with education.
+I’m not talking about the formal university kind (although I do have a Masters in ICT in Education), I’m talking about the “I’m super curious about this idea so I’m going to investigate it” kind.
+When I was in university, I became curious about ways to reengage boys who’d become disengaged with education.
 I learned how to breakdance, then went to a school and taught lunchtime classes.
 I took the newly trained breakdance team to do demos at other schools and ran an interschool breakdance competition.
-As time went along, I studied the impact the renewed self-confidence and sense of connection had on the boys’ learning.
+As time went along, I studied the impact the renewed self-confidence and sense of connection had on the boys’ classroom learning.
 The results were amazing and my understanding of the importance of social and emotional wellbeing was confirmed.
 I’ve done all types of mini research projects since then and each one makes me just as excited about learning new things as this one.